sivashankargithub/Sangamone_Python/README.md

     from .models import students admin.site.register(students)

 We can also check by clicking on db.sqlite

-<h4>Procedure to create a simple Django Project</h4>
+Procedure to create a simple Django Project

     PHASE1: Project creation Step1 : In Terminal

 django-admin startproject django1 It is used to create a project with folder name and project name as django1